martinkjlarsson/nauty-laman-plugin/README.md

 Both `-K` and `-L` accept rational numbers making it possible to generate, e.g., (3/2,2)-tight graphs (see results below).
 Note, however, that denominators equal to their numerator are ignored, e.g., `-K2/2` is equivalent to `-K2`.
 If rational arguments are not needed, define the macro `INT_KL` before compiling for a small increase in performance.

+## Algorithm
+For integer k and l satisfying 0 <= l < 2k, the pebble game algorithm presented in [Lee and Streinu (2008) Pebble game algorithms and sparse graphs](https://www.sciencedirect.com/science/article/pii/S0012365X07005602) is used.
+For all other cases, a naive method checking the sparsity of every subgraph is used.
+However, due to how `geng` generates the graphs, even this naive approach is fast.

 ## Results - counts and execution times
 The tables below show the execution time when generating graphs for various number of vertices n.
 Unless otherwise specified, the tests were run on an 6-core/12-thread Intel® Core™ i7-6800K CPU @ 3.40GHz.
 Extensions to entries in [OEIS](https://oeis.org/) are marked with *(new)*.